skip to main content

 Students who are designated English Language Learners will be tested with the English Language Proficiency Assessment for California (ELPAC).
 These assessments are important in helping us determine appropriate supports and classes for students.
 All students who are designated as an English Language Learner must take this assessment.

-We are scheduled to administer the ELPAC in the spring on April 17th and April 18th, 2023.
+We are scheduled to administer the ELPAC in the spring on February 28th, 2025.
 Students will receive further information as we get closer to testing date.
 If you have any questions regarding the ELPAC, please contact Lara Rhoads, EL Coordinator (lara.rhoads@sduhsd.net), Vanessa McPherson, EL Counselor (vanessa.mcpherson@sduhsd.net) or Brianna Castellanos, Assistant Principal (brianna.castellanos@sduhsd.net).
 Please see the linked powerpoint from last year for further information.

 STAR ASSESSMENT